typedb/typedb/docs/pages/docs/01-cloud-deployment/aws-deployment.md

 `ssh -i <private key file> ubuntu@<grakn instance DNS name or IP address>`

 #### Cluster health check
-To verify cluster state, execute the following command:
+To verify the state of the cluster, execute the following command:

 `grakn cluster status`